IMPORTANT WARNING:

 Why is this medication prescribed?

-Morphine rectal is used to relieve moderate to severe pain.
+Morphine rectal is used to relieve severe pain.
 Morphine is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the body senses pain.

 How should this medicine be used?

 Morphine rectal comes as a suppository to insert in the rectum.
-It is usually inserted every 4 hours.
+Use morphine rectal every 4 hours.
 Use rectal morphine at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use morphine exactly as directed.

-Do not stop using morphine without talking to your doctor.
-Your doctor may decrease your dose gradually.
+If you have been using morphine rectal regularly, do not stop using it without talking to your doctor.
 If you suddenly stop using morphine, you may experience withdrawal symptoms such as anxiety; sweating; difficulty falling asleep or staying asleep; chills; shaking of a part of your body that you cannot control; nausea; diarrhea; runny nose, sneezing or coughing; hair on your skin standing on end; or hallucinating (seeing things or hearing voices that do not exist).
+Your doctor will probably decrease your dose gradually.

 To use the suppositories, follow these steps: